I’ve read The Last Night well over 20 times by now — from first blush, through the editing process, and now, one last time for pleasure.

 And it’s everyone’s to claim as their own — hopefully to some positive effect.

-For the next couple days, however, the story in its entirety is still mine before I finally let it go.
+For the next couple days, however, the story is still mine before I finally let it go.
 And I’ll be happy to do just that right after I improve this one sentence…